joshuakarjala/django-hunger/README.rst

 ``BETA_SIGNUP_VIEWS``
     Which views are used for signing up ``BETA_SIGNUP_CONFIRMATION_VIEW``
-    The view which comes directly after a user hass signed up ``BETA_REDIRECT_URL``
+    The view which comes directly after a user has signed up ``BETA_REDIRECT_URL``
     If user is not logged in and trying to access a hidden view - where should he/she be redirected ``BETA_SIGNUP_URL``